Jknepper1/aphasia-analysis/README.md

 ### How the script works
 1. Reads in a text prompt from /prompts
 2. Takes a list of sentences from /sentences
-    1. Calls TTS with a normal tone fore each sentence
+    1. Calls TTS with a normal tone fore each sentence (Each input must be separated by a newline w/ no trailing newline at the end of the file)
     2. Saves the result to an mp3 in /output
 3. Helper functions prepare audio to be processed by Realtime API
 4. Sends audio to Realtime API through WebSocket connection